11 Clever Uses For Corks You’ll Wish You Knew Sooner

 It’s an idea that’s as old as Tom Sawyer, but worth remembering: you can use corks as substitute fishing bobbers.
 Drive a staple into the top of the cork, then pull the staple out just a bit so you can slide your fishing line through it.

-2. Use corks to make impromptu pincushions
+Use corks as impromptu pincushions

 Need a painless place to store pins while you sew?
 Save corks from wine bottles—they make great pincushions!